 A concentration is a directed program of study in a particular field of law.
 (In some countries, these are called “specializations.”)
 Many American law schools, including BU Law, offer “concentrations” to their JD students.
-BU Law is among the first to offer this opportunity to foreign LLM’s—in three of the most important fields of global legal work: Intellectual Property, International Business Practice, and Tax.
+BU Law is among the first to offer this opportunity to foreign LLM’s—in three of the most important fields of global legal work: Intellectual Property & Information, International Business Practice, and Tax.
 BU Law’s concentrations require successfully completing at least four courses in the area of concentration.
 Pursuing a concentration does not change the LLM in American Law Program’s degree requirements, and does not change the application to the American Law Program.
 The specific courses which fulfill a concentration’s requirements will be made available when the upcoming academic year’s course offerings are published, usually in late April.

 Why Pursue a Concentration?

 Concentrations are entirely optional.
 You can decide to concentrate before or after you arrive and choose your courses.
 Reasons to consider a concentration include: